graphql/graphql-spec/spec/Section 5 -- Validation.md

 - For every {fragment} in the document:
   - Let {variables} be the variables defined by that {fragment}.
-  - Each {variable} in {variables} must be used at least once in the fragment's scope.
+  - Each {variable} in {variables} must be used at least once transitively within the fragment's selection set excluding traversal of named fragment spreads.

 **Explanatory Text**